Hermaeus1618/YahooFinanceAsync/README.md

 Algorithm is made using `asyncio` to get most speed possible from server.
 Very useful for bulk downloading in cases like backtesting strategy.

-The function will return stock `[Quote, Dataframe]` as list cause quotes are also included in the response from server and contains live data about stock so not processing that will a waste.
+The function will return stock `[Quote, Dataframe]` as list cause quotes are also included in the response from server and contains live data about stock so not processing that will be a waste.
 But do not worry you can easily seprate quotes and dataframe by a single liner list comprehension.

 Number of concurrent requests is limited by `Semaphore`,